-The rotation of the plate in an initially quiescent fluid domain initiates the formation of the starting vortex.
-As the rotation continues, vorticity feeding increases its strength, reaching a maximum toward the end of the clapping motion.
-The strength of the vortex is quantified by the circulation $ \Gamma \ (= \int \omega_Z dA_{cr}) $, calculated using the Z-component of vorticity, $\omega_Z$, in the XY plane (Z=0) over the vortex core area, $ A_{cr} $.
-The vortex core is identified using the vorticity criterion: $ \omega_Z \geq 5\% \ \omega_{Z|\mathrm{max}} $.
-The evolution of $ \Gamma $ for $ d^* = 0.5 $ in both dynamic and stationary cases shows an initial gradual increase, reaching a maximum steady value, as shown in figures \ref{fig:C_Gamma}(a, b).
-A similar evolution of $ \Gamma $ is observed for $ d^* = 1.0 $.
-In these figures, the experimental values of $ \Gamma $ are slightly lower than the computational values.
-This difference is attributed to the balsa piece at the backside of the rotating plate in the experiments.
-As discussed above, the oppositely oriented vorticity shed from this piece partially cancels the vorticity in the starting vortex, reducing its circulation.
-Interestingly, in both experiments and computations, the maximum steady circulation value, $ \Gamma_m $, is higher for stationary cases and increases with $ d^* $, while in dynamic cases, it remains lower and relatively constant for both $ d^* $ values (see figure \ref{fig:C_Gamma}(c) and table \ref{tab:gamma}).
-The lower circulation in dynamic cases occurs because the starting vortices detach earlier from the forward-moving plates (figures \ref{fig:C_VortZ_AR200_Dyn_Stat}(g) and (h)), allowing vorticity feeding into them for a shorter duration.
-In contrast, in stationary cases, starting vortices remain close to the plates, enabling vorticity feeding for a longer time, as reflected in the larger circulation values.
+The strength of the vortex is quantified by the circulation, $ \Gamma \ (= \int \omega_Z \ dA_{cr}) $, calculated using the Z-component of vorticity, $\omega_Z$, in the XY plane ($Z=0$) over the vortex core area, $ A_{cr} $.
+The vortex core is identified using the criterion: $ \omega_Z \geq 5\% \ \omega_{Z|\mathrm{max}} $.
+The time evolution of circulation in the starting vortices in experiments and computations is shown in figures \ref{fig:C_Gamma}(a, b) for the dynamic and stationary cases, respectively, for the $ d^* = 0.5 $ body.
+In both cases, $ \Gamma $ initially increases before reaching a nearly steady value, with slightly higher circulation levels in the computations; the probable cause of this difference is discussed later in the section.
+Figure \ref{fig:C_Gamma}(c) compares the circulation evolution for dynamic and stationary cases for bodies with $ d^* = 0.5 $ and $1.0$.
+Two important conclusions can be drawn: the maximum steady circulation value, $ \Gamma_m $, is higher for stationary cases and increases with $ d^* $, while in dynamic cases $ \Gamma_m $ is lower and relatively constant with $ d^* $ (see table \ref{tab:C_BodyDyn_gamma}).
+The lower circulation in dynamic cases occurs because the starting vortices detach earlier from the forward-moving plates (figures \ref{fig:C_VortZ_AR200_Dyn_Stat}(g, h)), and vorticity is therefore fed into them for a shorter duration; in contrast, in stationary cases the starting vortices remain close to the plates, where vorticity is fed for a longer time.